-The UK’s renewable energy usage is growing year on year, so customers can expect more of their energy to come from renewable sources as time goes on.
+The UK’s green energy usage is growing year on year, so customers can expect more of their energy to come from renewable sources as time goes on.
 This was evidenced in the first quarter of 2019, which saw 35% of the UK’s electricity generated from renewable sources.

 Renewable energy sources tend to get grouped together, but some are more frequently used than others.
 Each has its own advantages and limitations.
 We’ll take a look at the current make-up of the UK’s renewable energy mix, and whether that’s likely to change in the future.

 Wind is a plentiful source of energy – and the UK gets a lot of it.
 Being surrounded by open ocean, the UK is very well placed to take advantage of wind energy.
 Wind spins the wind farms’ giant aerodynamic propellers, which in turn rotates turbines to generate electricity.
 Producing 18% of the UK’s total energy, wind is the country’s main renewable energy source.

 Offshore wind farms are very expensive to build, but they do have the advantage of taking up minimal land space and tend not to disturb local communities.
 Countries need to take advantage of their geography and weather, so wind energy is likely to remain the UK’s number one renewable energy source for some time.
 The East Anglia ONE project, which is currently under construction in the North Sea, is expected to produce enough energy to power 630,000 homes.

 It might come as a surprise to some that the second biggest source of renewable energy in the UK is bioenergy, generating 9% of the UK’s total energy.
 Bioenergy is quite a broad term, covering any power produced from organic material such as plants, food waste, or even sewage.
 This could take the form of biomass being burned directly as fuel, vehicles being powered by biofuel derided from crops, or methane gas being produced via anaerobic respiration processes.